-We intend to apply to have our common stock listed on the Nasdaq Global Market under the trading symbol AKBA.
+Our common stock has been approved for listing on the Nasdaq Global Market under the trading symbol AKBA.

 We, and all of our directors and officers, and the holders of substantially all of our outstanding stock and stock options have agreed that, without the prior written consent of Morgan Stanley & Co.
 LLC and Credit Suisse Securities (USA) LLC on behalf of the underwriters, we and they will not, during the period ending 180 days after the date of this prospectus (the "restricted period"):